vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. code-block:: none

   vyos@vyos:~$ uname -r
-  5.10.128-amd64-vyos
+  5.10.135-amd64-vyos

 .. note::
-   ``5.10.128-amd64-vyos`` represents the kernel version at the time the documentation was updated on July 5, 2022.
-It does not reflect the version used in the latest release.
+   ``5.10.135-amd64-vyos`` represents the kernel version at the time the documentation was updated for VyOS 1.4 (Sagitta).
+It may not reflect the version used in the latest release.
+VyOS 1.3 (Equuleus) uses 5.4.x Linux kernels.

 Other packages (e.g. vyos-1x) add dependencies to the ISO build procedure on e.g. the wireguard-modules package which itself adds a dependency on the kernel